aritrikg/Prescripto---A-Doctor-Appointment-Portal/README.md

-# Prescripto - Doctor Appointment Web App
+# Prescripto - Doctor Appointment Portal

-**Prescripto** is a full-stack web application designed to make healthcare more accessible by simplifying the process of booking doctor appointments.
-It offers three levels of login: **Patient**, **Doctor**, and **Admin**, each with distinct features tailored to their roles.
-The app integrates **online payment gateways (Stripe and Razorpay)** to facilitate seamless and secure payments.
-Built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js), Prescripto provides an efficient, user-friendly experience for both patients and healthcare providers.
+Prescripto is a full-stack web application that makes healthcare more accessible by simplifying online doctor appointment bookings.
+It features three user roles — Patient, Doctor, and Admin — each with tailored functionality.
+With secure payment options powered by Stripe and Razorpay, users can complete transactions seamlessly.
+Built with the MERN stack (MongoDB, Express.js, React.js, and Node.js), Prescripto delivers a smooth, efficient, and user-friendly experience for both patients and medical professionals.

 ## 🛠️ Tech Stack